LumoSQL/archive1-LumoSQL-on-github/README.md

 # Compiling SQLite and sqlightning

-## Overview
+## Directory layout

-As a result of the steps below the following directory structure will be
-created:
+In order to build LumoSQL and SQLite and to used different versions of the LMDB library, we use the following directory layout:

 ```
 .
-├── bld-mdb       Build artifacts for sqlightning
-├── bld-orig      Build artifacts for sqlite from sqlightning repository
+├── bld-LMDB_?.?.?
+Build artifacts for LumoSQL (src and src-lmdb)
-├── bld-sqlite    Build artifacts for sqlite from sqlite.org mirror
+├── bld-SQLite-?.?.?
+Build artifacts for sqlite (src-sqlite)
+├── LICENSES          License files, in line with https://reuse.software/spec/
+├── lmdb-backend      C source code to use SQLite with an LMDB backend
 ├── src-lmdb          Clone of LMDB source code
-├── src-mdb       Checkout of the mdb branch of this repository
-├── src-orig      Checkout of the orig branch of this repository
-└── src-sqlite    Clone of sqlite.org git mirror
+├── src-sqlite        Clone of sqlite.org git mirror
+└── tool              Cut down version of speedtest.tcl
 ```

 ## Build environment